pgmesa/hash-code-2022/README.md

 # Hash Code 2022

-Program made in the 2022 Hash Code Google competition qualification round (our first coding challenge) (24 of february).
+Program made in the 2022 Hash Code Google competition qualification round (our first coding challenge) (24 of february)

 Read the problem and try your solution (this link might become unreachable when the practice mode ends): https://codingcompetitions.withgoogle.com/hashcode/round/00000000008caae7/000000000098afc8